 missing heirs

-In my opinion, title insurance is an absolute necessity in every real estate conveyance transaction.
 The problem is that most home buyers don’t know what title insurance is or what it covers, and only see it for the first time on the closing settlement statement.
-Closing attorneys and title insurance companies need to do a better job explaining the excellent benefits and value of title insurance.
+Closing attorneys and title insurance companies need to do a better job explaining the excellent benefits and value of title insurance, so consumers don’t have the perception that it is just another junk fee.

 What Is Title Insurance?

 Title insurance is policy of insurance (technically an indemnification policy) protecting homeowners and lenders from actual financial loss in the event that certain covered problems develop regarding the rights to ownership of property.
-While closing attorneys search and certify each title to real estate before a closing, there are often hidden title defects that even the most careful title search will not reveal.
+While Massachusetts closing attorneys search and certify each title to real estate before a closing, there are often hidden title defects that even the most careful title search will not reveal.
 In addition to protection from financial loss, title insurance pays the cost of defending against any covered claim.

 There are two types of title insurance, lender’s and owner’s policies.
 Lender’s policies are required by most every public mortgage lender in the U.S., and are typically paid as part of closing costs.
 Owner’s policies are optional and paid for by home buyers.
 I will discuss owner’s policies in this post.